genesiscommunitysuccess/docs/docs/01_getting-started/09_server_training/02_ssdt-day2.md

 #### Dictionary-joined tables
-When tables are joined in the dictionary, you are able to join to those tables in views directly, without having to specify the fields on which to join.
+When tables are joined in the dictionary, for example, when you create a subtable in the tables definition, you are able to join to those tables in views directly, without having to specify the fields on which to join.
 This does not currently work with aliased tables.

 Joining on fields: